gboehl/dynare/README.md

 ```sh
 arch -x86_64 ./configure CC=gcc-12 CXX=g++-12 CPPFLAGS=-I/usr/local/include LDFLAGS=-L/usr/local/lib LEX=/usr/local/opt/flex/bin/flex YACC=/usr/local/opt/bison/bin/bison --with-matlab=/Applications/MATLAB_R2021b.app
 ```
 where you need to adapt the path to MATLAB.
 If you don’t have MATLAB, simply replace `--with-matlab=<…>` by `--disable-matlab`.
-Check the output of the command whether Dynare is configured for building everything except the internal docs of Dynare, Dynare++ and M2HTML.
+Check the output of the command whether Dynare is configured for building everything except the internal docs of Dynare and M2HTML.

 - Compile:
 ```sh